 Of course, we need to have an endplate implemented, and that can be accomplished with plate elements as well!
-The introduction of the endplate in our model will also mean that we will be able to check how rigid it is, to take that into account when we will calculate forces in the bolts, as well as total deformation of the cantilever.
-All good here!
+The introduction of the endplate in our model will also mean that we will be able to check how rigid it is, to take that into account when we will calculate forces in the bolts, as well as the total deflection of the cantilever.
+All is good here!

 Finally, we count on the compression to happen between our endplate and the concrete wall.
 There are several ways to achieve this effect in FEA, and this is again something you need to know about FEA in general.
 We can try to:

 As of now, I won’t make a call about it.
 In all of the solutions, it’s obvious that we will need to model an endplate.
 We will get back to this problem when we will consider boundary conditions later on!